wp-plugins/form-maker/readme.txt

 2.4   On the of the Form Maker right side you will see three fields of the  form:
 -	 form Title: In this field type a title for your  form.
 You can have an unlimited number of  forms.
 This is a required field for a  form.
--	Email to send submissions of a  form to: Here you type e-mails to which submitted  form in formation will be sent.
+-	Email to send submissions of a  form to: Here you type e-mails to which submitted  form information will be sent.
 If you need more than one e-mail address to send the submissions of a  form you must separate them by commas.
 This field is not required for a  form.
-In any case the submitted in formation is stored in**Submissions** part of the  form maker, where it could be managed easily.
+In any case the submitted information is stored in**Submissions** part of the  form maker, where it could be managed easily.
 -	Theme of a form.
 A distinct theme can be applied to each new form.
 The themes can be accessed by selecting Form Maker > Themes on the left menu.
-43 themes are available for selection for each.
+43 themes are available for selection for each form.
 There is an option for creating new themes for a form, which you can access by clicking "New" on the upper right corner of the section.which you can later find in the "Forms" section.

 2.5   Add new fields to your  form by clicking on the ADD A NEW FIELD button (see the next step of Form Maker manual).